eglassman/cool-papers/defs.md

 #### Inductive

+- "induction is just the inverse of deduction" [10]
 - "Bottom-up logic" [5]
 - "The process of reaching a general conclusion from specific examples."
 [1]
 - "Inference from particular premises to [a] universal conclusion" [6]
 - "Process by which a conclusion is inferred from multiple observations" [6]

+Connection to ML:
+- "in general, machine learning involves building theories that explain the observed data" [10]

 ##### Learning from Examples